Birth tears - Perineal trauma

 What are the long-term effects of a tear?

 Most women make a good recovery.
-During the first month some women may experience all of the below:
+During the first month some women may experience all of the following:

 - pain or soreness in the perineum